-New employment opportunities have reduced the number of residents commuting out of the town for employment and they have access to sustainable modes of transport.
+New employment opportunities will have reduced the number of residents commuting out of the town for employment and they will have access to sustainable modes of transport.

-The town centre is vibrant, with a range of shops, social and leisure facilities.
-These services, facilities and leisure opportunities are now fully accessible, contributing to health and well-being and have resulted in a growth in visitor numbers who support the success of the local economy.
+The town centre will be vibrant, with a range of shops, social and leisure facilities.
+These services, facilities and leisure opportunities will be fully accessible, contributing to health and well-being and will result in a growth in visitor numbers who will support the success of the local economy.

-New development ensures the protection and enhancement of the area and safeguards the amenity of the local community.'
+New development will ensure the protection and enhancement of the area and safeguard the amenity of the local community.'

-2.7 The NNP encompasses the following set of objectives;
+2.8 The NNP encompasses the following set of objectives;